-Cuvva is able to insure vehicles with private registration plates, even if you’ve only recently changed them with the DVLA.
-For the rest of this article, registration plates are referred to as VRMs (Vehicle Registration Mark).
+Cuvva can insure vehicles with private registration plates, even if you’ve only recently changed them with the DVLA.

-We currently rely on various sources of vehicle data, including the DVLA, to insure your vehicle.
-In order to change the registration plates on your vehicle you must first register the new plates with the DVLA.
+We rely on a few different sources of vehicle data, including the DVLA, to insure your vehicle.
+To change the registration plates on your vehicle, you must first register the new plates with the DVLA.

-- Ideally, the vehicle V5C confirming new plates.
-If you haven’t received the new logbook yet, it’s best to contact us directly in the app.
-In this scenario, there’s a workaround we can try which may still let us update your vehicle on our system.
+- Ideally, the vehicle V5C confirming your new plates.
+If you haven’t received the new logbook yet, it’s best to chat to us in the app.
+There’s a workaround we can try.

-One thing you need to bear in mind: if you switch your plates mid-policy, we cannot transfer the insurance to the new plates even though it’s the same vehicle.
-In this case you would need to take out an entirely new insurance policy on the new plates.
+Bear in mind if you switch your plates mid-policy, we can’t transfer the insurance to the new plates even though it’s the same vehicle.
+In this case you would need to take out a new insurance policy with the new plates.